 - Each individual issued a key is responsible for control of that key.
 Immediate supervisors are responsible to ensure subordinate keys are returned when the subordinate no longer requires them.

-- The Maintenance Department will maintain the hard copy key file.
+- The Maintenance Division will maintain the hard copy key file and a computerized database.

-- The Operations Department will maintain a master computerized database documenting key assignments and the overall keying system, and a key locker.
+- The Operations Department will maintain a master computerized database documenting key assignment and the overall keying system, and a key locker.

 - The Operations Division will also be responsible for making and destroying keys, and for documenting those actions.

-- Lost keys must be reported to USC Aiken Public Safety as soon as possible once the loss is discovered.
+- Lost keys must be reported to USCA Public Safety as soon as possible once the loss is discovered.

-- Requests to replace lost keys must be submitted using a USC Aiken Key Request Form with all of the originally required signatures and a detailed explanation concerning the loss.
+- Requests to replace lost keys must be submitted using a USCA Key Request Form with all of the originally required signatures and a detailed explanation concerning the loss.

 - Lost keys will be replaced at a cost of $25.00 for each individual lock key and $50.00 each for all other keys unless an Associate Chancellor, the Vice Chancellor or the Chancellor grants a waiver.